-A plan (supplied to Headland Archaeology by Warwickshire County Council) and showing entries from the County Historic Environment Record is reproduced in Illustration 1.
-It indicates a number of listed buildings in the village, but no previously identified archaeological findings are shown within the evaluation area.
+We have not been told of any specific known archaeological findings within the evaluation area.
 The survey will therefore serve as a prospecting exercise to test for the presence of previously unrecorded archaeological features at the site.

 5. Survey Procedure